Macmod/rgb-remote-tts/README.md

 2. Run `pip install -r requirements.txt` to pull python dependencies.
 3. Plug in your RTL2832U and make sure you have `rtl_ir` and `ir-keytable` working properly.
 4. Run `rgb-remote-tts.sh` to begin listening for events.
-5. Type something interesting in your RGB controller and hit `send':
+5. Type something interesting in your RGB controller and hit `send`:

 ![gif](https://i.imgur.com/JRzzVZ3.gif)